lacanoid/datalink/README.md

 - SQL/MED function DLREPLACECONTENT

-This extension uses a number of advanced Postgres features for implementation, including types, transactions, jsonb, event and instead-of triggers, listen/notify, file_fdw, plperlu...
+This extension uses a number of advanced Postgres features for implementation, including types, transactions, jsonb, triggers, updatable views, listen/notify, file_fdw, plperlu...
 Currently it is fully implemented in high-level languages (no C), mostly in sql, plpgsql and perl.
-However also requires [pguri](https://github.com/lacanoid/pguri) extension for URL processing and [curl](https://curl.se/) for integrity checking.
+However it requires [pguri](https://github.com/lacanoid/pguri) extension for URL processing and [curl](https://curl.se/) for integrity checking.
 All these together provide a powerful file and web framework within SQL environment.

 Installation